 Final Thoughts

 Both low-sloped and steep roofs have their place.
-However, steeper roofs tend to offer many aesthetic and functional benefits worth considering.
-And it would be best for you to select a steep roof, depending on your preferences and how practical it is for your property.
+But, steeper pitch roofs tend to offer many aesthetic and functional benefits worth considering.
+It would be best to select a steep roof, depending on your preferences and how practical it is for your property.

 If you have an adequate budget, you can get one of the steepest roofs around.
-And if nothing else, it is likely to make a lasting first impression on everyone who sees your home.
+And if nothing else, it will likely make a lasting first impression on everyone who sees your home.
 It is unlikely that you would ever have to worry too much about curb appeal.